ci-compass/cicf/week07-architecture-and-archives/README.md

 I would then look at this using the JSON response ORCID can provide, but the website now requires a sign-in before providing this.
-SO, lets look at OpenAlex.
+So, let's look at OpenAlex.

 ## Open Alex